tw4l/brunnhilde-gui/README.md

 #### GUI Installation in Bitcurator

-* Download tar.gz or zip file and extract to location of your choice (or clone repo with 'git clone).
+* Download tar.gz or zip file and extract to location of your choice (or clone repo with 'git clone').
 * Run install.sh script:
 `bash /path/to/install.sh`